-The X server consists of components that are all located in dynamically loadable libraries.
-The libraries are in the following directory:
+The X server consists of loadable libraries.
+The dynamically loaded libraries are in the following directory:

 /usr/shlib/X11

 There are libraries for device support as well as others for X server extensions and font renderers.
 Section 3.1 provides descriptions of the X server extensions that the Tru64 UNIX operating system supports.